mpa-github/AccountService/README.md

 # AccountService
 Education project to learn the basics of user authentication and authorization, and how to register security events, and get acquainted with various requirements, such as modern information security standards for web applications.
+The application stores information about employees payrolls and allows to manage it.

 Java version "17.0.3"

 Features implementation:

-Develop and implement the API structure.
+Developed and implemented the API structure.

 Authentication
 - POST api/auth/signup (allows the user to register on the service)